fooltowise/NeroNotes/Nero's Notes/Investment Practices of Leading Charitable Foundations.md

 To conclude, I will make one controversial prediction and one controversial argument.

-The controversial prediction is that, if some of you make your investment style more like Berkshire Hathaway's, in a long-term retrospect, you will be unlikely to have cause for regret, even if you can't get Warren Buffett to work for nothing.
+The controversial prediction is that, if some of you make your investment style more like [[Berkshire Hathaway]]'s, in a long-term retrospect, you will be unlikely to have cause for regret, even if you can't get Warren Buffett to work for nothing.
 Instead, Berkshire will have cause for regret as it faces more intelligent investment competition.
 But Berkshire won't actually regret any disadvantage from your enlightenment.
 We only want what success we can get despite encouraging others share our general views about reality.

 My controversial argument is an additional consideration weighing against the complex, high-cost investment modalities becoming ever more popular at foundations.
 Even if, contrary to my suspicions, such modalities should turn out to work pretty well, most of the money-making activity would exacerbate the current, harmful trend in which ever more of the nation's ethical young brainpower is attracted into lucrative money management and its attendant modern frictions, as distinguished from work providing much more value to others.
 Money management does not create the right examples.
 Early Charlie Munger is a horrible career model for the young because not enough was delivered to civilization in return for what was wrested from capitalism.
 And other similar career models are even worse.